kendepelchin/GRK/TypeScript/README.md

 npm install
 ```

+### Requirements

+- All items have a SellIn value which denotes the number of days we have to sell the items
+- All items have a Quality value which denotes how valuable the item is
+- At the end of each day our system lowers both values for every item

 ## Run the unit tests from the Command-Line

 There are two unit test frameworks to choose from, Jest and Mocha.